eslint/eslint/docs/src/rules/no-fallthrough.md

 }
 ```

 In this example, there is no confusion as to the expected behavior.
-It is clear that the first case is meant to fall through to the second case.
+It is clear that the first case is meant to fallthrough to the second case.

 ## Rule Details